Update: Prices have come down since this post was published shortly after the restaurant opened. Prices below are current as of August 2020.

 Corn “ribs” ($5) are a fun play on the barbecue staple sans the sauce.
 Perfectly cooked sweet corn comes seasoned well and lightly dusted with cotija cheese – a nod to elote or Mexican street corn without the heaviness of mayo.
 It can be ordered vegan.

-The nopal salad ($9) features paddle cactus grilled up and served with tomatoes in a subtly spicy dressing.
+The nopal salad ($9 and temporarily unavailable due to pandemic sourcing difficulties) features paddle cactus grilled up and served with tomatoes in a subtly spicy dressing.
 It too can be ordered vegan.
 This is one of the dishes I’m coming back for with vegan friends in tow.

 On my next visit, I'm dying to hit up their tequila and mezcal list along with the Diablo Qaxacqueño ($10), a signature cocktail made with mezcal, créme de casis, lime juice, tabasco and ginger beer.